fiftydinar/Yafti-AppImage/README.md

 And it did.
 It stopped working since Fedora 43.

 To solve this problem, I made the AppImage using alternative better utilities, using [`quick-sharun`](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh) ([`sharun`](https://github.com/VHSgunzo/sharun) wrapper) and [`uruntime`](https://github.com/VHSgunzo/uruntime), with [easy generic AppImage template](https://github.com/pkgforge-dev/TEMPLATE-AppImage).
-This way, AppImage works on old and new distros, and on `musl` distros like Alpine.
+This way, AppImage works on every old and new distro, and on `musl` distros like Alpine.
+It doesn't require `libfuse` from the host.
 So it doesn't depend on the host system at all, besides `/bin/sh` being available, and if detected, Nvidia proprietary GPU driver will be used.
 Everything needed, including binaries, libraries, GPU acceleration (`mesa`, `opengl`), etc. is contained inside the AppImage.